My YA Book Completely Changed My Life — And The Entire Publishing Industry

 Jenny Han, the author of To All the Boys I Loved Before, reflects on one very momentous year.

-Last year at this time, the film adaptation of Jenny Han’s 2014 novel To All The Boys I Loved Before was weeks away from dropping on Netflix.
-Han could only imagine what the movie’s reception would be.
+At about this time last year, the film adaptation of Jenny Han’s 2014 novel To All The Boys I Loved Before was weeks away from dropping on Netflix.
+Han could only imagine what the film's reception would be.
 Her best-selling trilogy about Lara Jean Covey’s relationship with the cocky yet lovable Peter Kavinsky already had a devoted fan following, prone to writing thousands of pages of fan fiction and buying custom Lara Jean-themed Kitchen Aid stand mixers.

 Advertisement